Pro-Reporting and Investigation

 1. Gather and review relevant documents, records, and facts;

 2. Interview university employees or affiliates who may be able to provide relevant information;

 3. Engage with other individuals, departments/units, or committees to assist in the investigation, as determined necessary;

 4. Provide awareness about the university’s policy on non-retaliation Duty to Report and Non-Retaliation Policy ICO-1.01 to individuals interviewed during the course of the investigation; and

 5. Document the investigation in an objective manner.

-Depending upon the nature of the initial report of questionable practice, the UICO and/or university compliance official(s) may consult with the Office of the VP for Strategy and General Counsel for advice regarding the investigation.
+Depending upon the nature of the initial report of questionable practice, the UICO and/or university compliance official(s) may consult with the Office of General Counsel and VP for Legal Affairs for advice regarding the investigation.

 Audit Services has the primary responsibility for coordinating the initial assessment, investigation, and internal reporting of known or suspected fiscal misconduct - see the university’s Fiscal Misconduct Policy ICO-1.03.

 All University Employees must fully cooperate with University investigations and shall not alter or destroy any documentation during the course of an investigation.

 The UICO and/or other university compliance official(s) conducting the investigation shall report to appropriate University management and/or employees the results of the investigation and whether corrective action is recommended.